VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and the latest version of [Steammodded](https://github.com/Steamopollys/Steamodded) **(Version 1.0.0~ALPHA-1225a or later)**.
 Without these dependencies, this mod will not function.

 Once you've installed both lovely and Steammodded, download the latest release zip file from the **Releases** tab and put the folder inside it in your Balatro Mods folder (`%APPDATA%/Balatro/Mods`).
 That's it!
-**Downloading a zip of the main code may contain WIP content and lead to crashes and unfinished work.**

-**NOTE:** If you are downloading the mod using the source code and not the release download, **always remember to remove '-main' from the folder name for Cardsauce!** You may run into issues if it's not removed.
+**NOTE:** __Downloading a zip of the main code may contain WIP content and lead to crashes and unfinished work.__ If you understand this, and are downloading the mod using the source code and not the release download, **always remember to remove '-main' from the folder name for Cardsauce!** You may run into issues if it's not removed.

 ## Credits
 Created by **BarrierTrio/Gote** in collaboration with **Keku**